-Artissima and Intesa Sanpaolo start, in 2020, a new synergy sharing the idea that art is a fundamental driving force to reactivate virtuous mechanisms of social dynamism and cultural enrichment.
+After a partnership project launched in 2020, in 2021 Intesa Sanpaolo become Main Partner of Artissima.
+The fair and Intesa Sanpaolo share the idea that art is a fundamental driver to reactivate virtuous mechanisms of social dynamism and cultural enrichment.

-Thanks to the partnership, a new project of rediscovery and enhancement of the Archivio Publifoto Intesa Sanpaolo has been conceived with the curatorship of Ilaria Bonacossa, director of Artissima, and Barbara Costa, head of the historical archive.
+In 2020 the partnership led to a new project of rediscovery and enhancement of the Archivio Publifoto Intesa Sanpaolo conceived with the curatorship of Ilaria Bonacossa, director of Artissima, and Barbara Costa, head of the historical archive.

-The photography exhibition Folle will be presented on the occasion of Artissima Unplugged, both digitally and physically: the exhibition will be on view, in integral version of 26 selected photographs, on a specific digital platform hosted on artissima.art, and at GAM – Galleria Civica d’Arte Moderna e Contemporanea in Turin, with a special selection, open to public from February 3 to 12, 2021.
+The photography exhibition Folle was presented on the occasion of Artissima Unplugged, both digitally and physically: the exhibition was on view, in integral version of 26 selected photographs, on a specific digital platform hosted on artissima.art, and at GAM – Galleria Civica d’Arte Moderna e Contemporanea in Turin, with a special selection, open to public from February 3 to 12, 2021.

-The specific digital platform, hosted on artissima.art from 4 November 2020 to 12 February 2021, is on view here: Folle.
-You will join a virtual space in which to explore, in an easy and intuitive way, the socio-political context of each photograph through in-depth written analysis.
+The specific digital platform, hosted on artissima.art from 4 November 2020 to 12 February 2021, offered a virtual space in which to explore, in an easy and intuitive way, the socio-political context of each photograph through in-depth written analysis.

-The photographs in the exhibition Folle (Crowds) can also serve as inspiration for the participants in the Sunday Photo competition of La Stampa, the long-term media partner of Artissima, for which Ilaria Bonacossa is a member of the jury.
-Taking their cue from the images in the show and on view at the online platform, readers are invited to send their own shots to the editorial staff of La Stampa, coordinating the contest, which will select the finest images – in agreement with Artissima and Intesa Sanpaolo.
+The photographs in the exhibition Folle (Crowds) have also served as inspiration for the participants in the Sunday Photo competition of La Stampa, the long-term media partner of Artissima, for which Ilaria Bonacossa is a member of the jury.
+Taking their cue from the images in the show and on view at the online platform, readers were invited to send their own shots to the editorial staff of La Stampa, coordinating the contest, which selected the 15 finalists and the winner – in agreement with Artissima and Intesa Sanpaolo.

-Lastly, on 20 November 2020 it took place the conference “Linee di Energia.
+Lastly, on 20 November 2020 the conference “Linee di Energia.
 Produzione, conservazione e trasmissione dell’arte italiana del ‘900” (Energy Lines.
-Production, conservation and transmission of 20th century Italian art; scientific committee composed of Francesco Tedeschi, Sara Abram, Antonio Rava and chaired by Giorgio Bonsanti; Italian language).
-The event took place on the occasion of the reports publication of the first three editions of the conference “Linee di Energia”, an initiative promoted by Intesa Sanpaolo, Fondazione Centro Conservazione e Restauro ‘La Venaria Reale’ and Associazione IGIIC – Gruppo Italiano International Institute for Conservation.
+Production, conservation and transmission of 20th century Italian art; scientific committee composed of Francesco Tedeschi, Sara Abram, Antonio Rava and chaired by Giorgio Bonsanti; Italian language) took place online on the occasion of the reports publication of the first three editions of the conference “Linee di Energia”.
+The initiative was promoted by Intesa Sanpaolo, Fondazione Centro Conservazione e Restauro ‘La Venaria Reale’ and Associazione IGIIC – Gruppo Italiano International Institute for Conservation.

 ► To see the conference (held in Italian), follow this link: Linee di Energia